A theory of singular values for finite free probability: Limit theorems and special polynomials

-\end{itemize} \end{lemma} \begin{proof} it follows by inspection of the two first coefficients (associated to $1$ and $x$) in the finite $R$-transform. \end{proof}
+\end{itemize} \end{lemma} \begin{proof} It follows by inspection of the two first coefficients (associated to $1$ and $x$) in the finite $R$-transform. \end{proof}

-We study in this section aymptotics related to the convolution.
+We study in this section asymptotics related to the convolution.
 The only single-rooted symmetric polynomial is the zero polynomial $x^d$.
 The law of large numbers in probability states that for random variables that have the same mean and are independent, then the average converges to this mean, so the constant random variable.
 We adapt it in this context: we add polynomials "freely" and renormalize the symmetrization of their sum.
 The result is that it converges to the zero polynomial.
-Let's first introduce a renormalization operator and establish a few basic properties verified by $R$- transforms. \begin{defn}[Normalization operator on roots] For $p$ of degree $d$, and $\alpha>0$, define $\mathit{R_{\alpha}}(p):= \alpha^{-d}p(\alpha x)$. \end{defn} \begin{lemma} For all $\alpha>0$, $\mathit{R}_{\alpha}\Strans{p} = \Strans{[\mathit{R}_{\alpha^2}p]}$.
+Let's first introduce a renormalization operator that rescales the roots and establish a few basic properties verified by $R$- transforms.
+For $p$ of degree $d$, and $\alpha>0$, define $\mathit{R_{\alpha}}(p):= \alpha^{-d}p(\alpha x)$.
+For two polynomials $p$ and $q$, we will use $p \approx q$ to express that they have the same roots but not the same leading coefficient. \begin{lemma} For all $\alpha>0$, $\mathit{R}_{\alpha}\Strans{p} = \Strans{[\mathit{R}_{\alpha^2}p]}$.
 Also, $\mathit{R}_{\alpha}[p \boxplus_{d,\lambda} q] =\mathit{R}_{\alpha}p \boxplus_{d,\lambda} \mathit{R}_{\alpha}q$. \end{lemma} \begin{proof} Straightforward using the definitions. \end{proof}

-\begin{lemma} If $\mathcal{R}^{d,\lambda}_{\Strans{p}}= \sum_{k=1}^da^d_ks^k$, then $\mathcal{R}^{d,\lambda}_{\Strans{\mathit{R}_{\alpha}p}}= \sum_{k=1}^da^d_k \alpha^ks^k$. \end{lemma} \begin{proof} Using the fact that $\mathit{R}_{\alpha}$ multiplies the roots by $\alpha$ and therefore rescales the coefficients of $p$, $p_i$, by $\alpha^i$, we get
+\begin{lemma} If $\mathcal{R}^{d,\lambda}_{\Strans{p}}(s)= \sum_{k=1}^db_ks^k$, then $\mathcal{R}^{d,\lambda}_{\Strans{\mathit{R}_{\alpha}p}}(s)= \sum_{k=1}^db_k\alpha^ks^k$. \end{lemma} \begin{proof} Using the fact that $\mathit{R}_{\alpha}$ multiplies the roots by $\alpha$ and therefore rescales the coefficients of $p$, $p_i$, by $\alpha^i$, we get

 We then get expanding and using linearity,

 \end{proof}